 Will AI agents take my job?

-Which jobs are safe from AI agents?
+Which jobs are safest from AI agents?

 What is an AI agent manager?